 After a lot of discussion, we decided that the only place for the tv was over the fireplace.
 Not my first choice but, when you live in a small space, you do what you gotta do.

 We slapped a piece of plywood up on the mantel, hooked the tv up and called it done.

-It stayed this way for 6 months until I couldn’t stand to look at it one any longer.
+It stayed this way for 6 months until I couldn’t stand to look at it any longer.

 It was dirty, dusty and completely gross.
-I wasn’t sure what I wanted to do but I knew it needed to be cleaned up so I took away the screen, removed the gas logs and gave the firebox a much needed cleaning.
+I wasn’t sure how I wanted it to look but I knew it needed to be cleaned up.
+I removed the screen, as well as the gas logs, and gave the firebox a much needed cleaning.

-Before any paint went up on the brick, I donned my snazzy yellow rubber gloves and gave the surround a thorough cleaning with hot water and TSP.
+Before any paint went up on the old brick, I donned my snazzy yellow rubber gloves and gave the surround a thorough cleaning with hot water and TSP.

-The rest was easy.
-A couple coats of the paint we used on the mantel, SW Alabaster, and the brick fireplace makeover was done.
+A couple coats of the paint we used on the mantel, Sherwin Williams Alabaster, and the old brick fireplace makeover was looking fresh and new.

 The walls are on the list for paint (eventually) so that will change things, too.